warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 Each account has two full-strength 256-bit encryption keys, named "kA" and "kB".
 These are used to protect two distinct categories of data: recoverable "class-A", and password-protected "class-B".
 Nothing uses class-A yet, so I'll put that off until a future article.

-Sync data falls into class B, and uses the "kB" key, which is protected by your account password.
+Sync data falls into class B, and uses the kB key, which is protected by your account password.
 In technical terms, the FxA server holds a "wrapped copy" of kB, which requires your password to unwrap.
 Nobody knows your password but you and your browser, not even Mozilla's servers.
 Not even for a moment during login.
 The same is true for kB.

 To access any data encrypted under kB, you must remember your password.
 This means that anyone who **doesn't** know the password can't see your data.

 If you forget the password, you'll have to reset the account and create a new kB, which will erase both the old kB and the data it was protecting.
 This is a necessary consequence of properly protecting kB with the password: if there were any other way for **you** to recover the data without the password, then a bad guy could do the same thing.

-"kB" is a "root" key: each application (like Sync) will get a distinct derivative key for their own class-B data.
-That way each application gets its own encryption key, so they won't be able to decrypt data that was meant for a different application.
+kB is a "root" key: it isn't used directly.
+Instead, we derive a distinct subkey for each application (like Sync) that wants to encrypt class-B data.
+That way, applications are prevented from decrypting data that wasn't meant for them.
 Sync is the only application we have so far, but we may add more in the future.

 ### Keeping your secrets safe

-To make sure your Sync data is really end-to-end encrypted, we must avoid ever letting the server figure out your password, otherwise it could learn kB and decrypt your data.
+To make sure your Sync data is really end-to-end encrypted, we must avoid ever letting the server figure out your password.
+Otherwise it could learn kB and decrypt your data.

 The first line of defense is that the server is never told your raw password: you must prove that you know the password, but that's not the same thing as revealing it.
 The client sends a hashed form of the password instead.